-Accelerated CRJU to MS in Criminal Justice Policy
+Accelerated BS in Criminal Justice to MS in Criminal Justice Program Policy

-Students interested in pursuing the Accelerated CRJU to MSCJ program plan must complete the following application requirements:
+Students interested in pursuing the Accelerated Bachelor of Science in Criminal Justice (BSCJ) to Master of Science in Criminal Justice (MSCJ) Program must complete the following application requirements:

 - 90 credit hours earned and an overall BGSU GPA of at least 3.0;

 2. A completed Accelerated Bachelor’s to Master’s Program Application;

 4. One letter of recommendation from a full-time BGSU faculty member, preferably in criminal justice;

 5. A personal statement (250 to 750 words) describing how the MSCJ degree will help the student reach his or her career goals;

 6. A current resume outlining educational background, work or internship experience, community services, leadership activities, and any awards or honors.